 a semi-fictionalized account of a summer i once spent in colorado, and a portrait of the more ambiguous and important relationships one can have in life, and then let go of. this was a completely individual project, written and illustrated by me alone.
 I think it turned out pretty good.

-a work-in-progress puppet conceived for nine, portraying the main character’s mother in a way that made him child-sized. by pulling the ropes, it is possible to control the sheet so that it looks like a shawl being worn by a giant woman who isn’t there, towering over the seated actor (represented in the model below as a corkscrew). the actor reverts to childhood, the sheet becomes their mother, and they dance with her. as the two dance, she begins to bend lower and lower, before settling on the floor.
+nine, portraying the main character’s mother in a way that made him child-sized. by pulling the ropes, it is possible to control the sheet so that it looks like a shawl being worn by a giant woman who isn’t there, towering over the seated actor (represented in the model below as a corkscrew). the actor reverts to childhood, the sheet becomes their mother, and they dance with her. as the two dance, she begins to bend lower and lower, before settling on the floor.

 look, I’m terrible at coding.
 I couldn’t figure out how to make one of these not open, so now it does. sue me. it’s supposed to be a header. everything below this is student work. go away.